Occlusion Training Bands | Bands vs. Cuffs

 BFR training works by placing cuffs or bands around a limb of your body during exercise.
 The band or cuff helps maintain arterial inflow to the muscle while simultaneously preventing venous return.
 In other words, blood can flow to the muscles but not out of them.

-The overall effect is an increase in muscle size and strength.
-Since this increase is achieved through low-intensity exercise with a decrease in stress to tissue and joints, the benefits are ideal for mobility-challenged patients going through rehabilitation or for athletes looking to isolate and strengthen weaker regions of the body.
+Since this training is achieved through low-intensity exercise with a decrease in stress to tissue and joints, the benefits are ideal for mobility-challenged patients going through rehabilitation or for athletes looking to isolate and strengthen weaker regions of the body.

 Using a Band for BFR